dz9oo/dz9oo/README.md

 I'm PhD in acoustics who's transitioning into Software Engineering/Full stack developer.
 I am working on a start-up creation project at Alacrity France incubator/accelerator.
 This project consists of developing a software solution for locating illegal RF sources.

-I am passionate about web and software development, and I particularly like developing in Go language.

 <br />